-- ◆ Finish configuring port trunks before you connect the corresponding network cables between switches to avoid creating a loop. - You can create up to 14 trunks on a switch, with up to 16 ports per trunk. - The ports at both ends of a connection must be configured as trunk ports. - When configuring static trunks on switches of different types, they must be compatible with the Cisco EtherChannel standard. - ◆ The ports at both ends of a trunk must be configured in an identical manner, including communication mode (i.e., speed, duplex mode and flow control), VLAN assignments, and CoS settings. - Any of the Gigabit ports on the front panel can be trunked together, including ports of different media types. - ◆ All the ports in a trunk have to be treated as a whole when moved from/to, added or deleted from a VLAN. - STP, VLAN, and IGMP settings can only be made for the entire trunk.
+- Finish configuring port trunks before you connect the corresponding network cables between switches to avoid creating a loop. - ◆ You can create up to 9/13/25 trunks on a switch, with up to 18/26/50 ports per trunk (for the 18, 25 and 50-port models). - The ports at both ends of a connection must be configured as trunk ports. - When configuring static trunks on switches of different types, they must be compatible with the Cisco EtherChannel standard. - ◆ The ports at both ends of a trunk must be configured in an identical manner, including communication mode (i.e., speed, duplex mode and flow control), VLAN assignments, and CoS settings. - Any of the Gigabit ports on the front panel can be trunked together, including ports of different media types. - ◆ All the ports in a trunk have to be treated as a whole when moved from/to, added or deleted from a VLAN. - STP, VLAN, and IGMP settings can only be made for the entire trunk.